mazharn/Botnet/README.md

 # Botnet

-A botnet compirised of God Process, Command and Control Server, and Bots.
+A botnet compirised of God Process, Bot Master, Command and Control Server, and Bots.